Reading Toolbox | Teaching dyslexic learners

-This course includes two online workshops, and an optional four-week online module.
-The self-paced module is in the form of a community of professional learning and takes a minimum of one to two hours of engagement per week.
+This course includes two online workshops, and an optional, four-week, self-paced online module.
+The module takes a minimum of 1-2 hours of engagement per week.

-The course focuses on the literacy strategies you can teach learners with dyslexia or a different type of reading difficulty.
+The course focuses on the literacy strategies you can teach dyslexic learners or learners with a reading difficulty.